This post may contain affiliate links. Read my full disclaimer here.

 Can I bake this dough as regular cookies at home?

 This is my go-to chocolate chip cookie recipe.
-When I’m at home, I simply roll the dough into balls and chill them on the cookie sheet for 1-2 hours.
+At home, I simply roll the dough into balls and chill them on the cookie sheet for 1-2 hours.
 Then, simply bake them at 350°F for about 12 minutes.
 Let the cookies cool for a few minutes before transferring them to a cooling rack to cool completely.

-Note that if you’re at home baking this dough as individual cookies and not one giant cookie like you would at camp, the bake times are very different.
+Note that the bake times are very different if you’re at home baking this dough as individual cookies and not one giant cookie like you would at camp.